raromano92/Brick-Breaker/README.md

 .
 Don't allow ball to hit bottom of canvas

 .
-Destroy all bricks on screen within the 3 given lives
+Destroy all bricks on screen, only 1 life so be careful!

 Technologies Used